 By 1997, annual passenger volumes had risen to more than 800,000, making it one of the fastest-growing airports in North America.
 To prepare for anticipated volumes of one million by 2011, the City of Kelowna embarked on a $20-million expansion program in 1998.
 The terminal building was doubled in size to 76,000 square feet, parking was increased to more than 1,200 paved stalls, and airside facilities were expanded to accommodate additional aircraft.
 These upgrades tripled the number the passengers the airport can service from 150 to 450 per hour.
 The project was funded by a $5 Airport Improvement Fee charged departing passengers.

-Forecast to grow to 1.6 million passengers by 2015 YLW has put in place a phased approach for construction which will be triggered by passenger traffic demand.
-Expect to see a lot of new changes and development taking place 2011 – 2016.
+As we look to the future, YLW has put in place a phased approach for development projects, which was triggered by passenger traffic demand.
+Expect to see a lot of new changes over the next three years!